 When the Post-Secondary Education Program was launched in 1995, $15,000 was awarded to nine students in the Toronto area.
-Each year we grant approximately $1.5 million to about 500 post-secondary students across Canada.
+Now, each year we grant approximately $1.5 million to about 500 post-secondary students across Canada.

 The National Post-Secondary Education Program grants funds according to the following key areas of need: